 CALENDAR: The school calendar is created by the school principal and is annually approved by the Diocesan School Office and State of Illinois.
-A copy of the calendar is in the front of this book.
+A copy of the calendar is provided to parents.
 Please check this frequently and carefully so that your child will be provided care on early dismissal days.
 (See "Extended Care")

 CARE AND CLEANLINESS OF SCHOOL PROPERTY: Children are encouraged to take pride in keeping their school and its premises clean and attractive.
-Desks should be cleaned out each evening before dismissal.
+Desks, cubbies and lockers should be cleaned out regularly.
 Books and materials should be kept in an orderly arrangement.
-Books must be stored in a desk or locker.
+Books must be stored in a desk, cubbie or locker.
 Books or material may not be kept on the floor.
 Students will be expected to pay for any damage to school property.
 Lavatories are to be kept orderly at all times.
 Paper should be put into proper containers.